baneteasnow/baneteasnow.github.io/now.md

 last_modified_at: 2021-06-28
 ---

-The Bomber Mafia: A Story Set in War (2021)
+The Bomber Mafia: A Dream, a Temptation, and the Longest Night of the Second World War (2021)
 <i>by</i> Malcolm Gladwell
 <br />
 The McDonaldization of Society: An Investigation Into the Changing Character of Contemporary Social Life (Toplumun McDonaldlaştırılması: Çağdaş Toplum Yaşamının Değişen Karakteri Üzerine Bir İnceleme) (2016)